Philip T Krein

 Graduate Research Opportunities

 Each of the four thematic areas listed in the Annual Statement of Research Progress has opportunities for graduate research assistantships.
+In most cases, interested students should contact collaborators at the University of Illinois or in the Zhejiang University/University of Illinois at Urbana-Champaign Institute.

 Undergraduate Research Opportunities